Azab-Basha/Global-Superstore-BI-Analysis/README.md

 | **Data Modeling** | Implemented a **Star Schema** architecture utilizing Fact and Dimension tables for optimized performance. |

 ---
 ## Advanced DAX Documentation: 1.
-Dynamic Pareto Analysis
+Advanced Dynamic Pareto Analysis

 This section details the custom measures and supporting tables implemented to create a fully dynamic Pareto Analysis for both Products and Customers, leveraging advanced DAX functions like `WINDOW` and disconnected tables.